 The word inspired a blog post and podcast episode that landed tens of thousands of visits, and became the most-downloaded content of SuperFastBusiness.

-Ikigai since then has gone mainstream.
-Millions know it as defined by a Venn diagram also published on the blog, merging passion, skill and profession to achieve one’s ultimate fulfillment in life.
+Ikigai has gone mainstream since then.
+Millions know it as defined by a Venn diagram merging passion, skill and profession to achieve one’s ultimate fulfillment in life.

-The surprising fact is that ikigai, to the Japanese, has nothing to do with this Venn diagram.
-Self-labeled Japanologist Nick Kemp found this out when he went chasing the meaning of the word that was close to his heart since his sojourn in Japan.
+The surprising fact is that to the Japanese, it has nothing to do with this diagram.
+Self-labeled Japanologist Nick Kemp discovered this when he went chasing the meaning of the word that was close to his heart since his sojourn in Japan.

 Tune in as Nick enlightens us as to the true meaning of ikigai, and how it can be applied to unlock joy and satisfaction in your own life.

 Nick makes a shocking discovery about the Ikigai Venn diagram

 Nick thought that it was a Western interpretation, so he decided to find its origins.